seclab-ucr/Patchlocator/README.md

 **Patch_locator.py**: stores helper function that locates a patch in given branch.

-**Patch_evolution.py**: stores helper function that tracks evolution of given patch-related function in in given branch.
+**Patch_evolution.py**: stores helper function that tracks evolution of given patch-related function in the given branch.

 **Fiber_inputs.py**: stores helper function that generates input of E-Fiber.